Capilla flamenca (Spain)

-The Flemish chapel (Spanish: capilla flamenca) was one of two choirs employed by Philip II of Spain, the other being the Spanish chapel (or capilla española).
-Deriving from the Grand Chapelle of Philip I of Castile, the choir served under various forms until the reign of Charles II of Spain.
+The Flemish chapel (Spanish: capilla flamenca) was one of two choirs employed by King Philip II of Spain, the other being the Spanish chapel (or capilla española).
+Deriving from the Grand Chapelle of King Philip the Handsome of Castile, the choir served under various forms until the reign of Charles II of Spain.

 La Grande Chapelle

 Philip I of Castile, "Philip the Handsome", son of Maximilian I, Holy Roman Emperor and Mary of Burgundy, enlarged the Grande Chapelle in the Netherlands whose members included Alexander Agricola and Pierre de La Rue.
 Following his marriage to Juana of Castile (1496) the chapel accompanied him to the summit in Toledo, Spain in 1502 and again to Spain in 1505 where he died suddenly at Burgos in 1506, though was not buried for three years until his widow Juana "the mad" was committed to an asylum in 1508, when the Grand Chapelle, or capilla, returned to Brussels.